ChyuuMC/chyuumc.github.io/_posts/2024-08-28-prague-airport-to-hradec.markdown

 Go to bus platform **D** and hop on to bus **24** or troll **4**.
 Get down at Palachova stop and walk to Palachova reception.

 Congratulations!!
 You’ve made it to your destination!
 Take a good rest and I hope this article was helpful for you.

+If you need a visual aid, check out this [video](https://www.youtube.com/watch?v=XsXMMbcvNjA&t=312s) from UHK.
+It was made back in 2018 so the pricing and ways of buying tickets will be different.